ttoyoo/gitdemo/README.md

 # Title

-This is a demo project.
+This is a demo git project.

 # Goal

-Doing some git demo test.
+Doing git demo test, you can pratice how to fork and PR opensource project.

 # Demo